Programming DynamoDB with the Amazon SDK for Java 2.x - Amazon DynamoDB

 High-level interface using immutable data classes

 The mapping feature of the DynamoDB enhanced client API also works with immutable data classes.
 An immutable class has only getters and requires a builder class that the SDK uses to create instances of the class.
-Immutability in Java is a commonly used style that allows developers to create classes that are side-effect free and, therefore, more predictable in their behavior in complex multi-threaded applications.
+Immutability in Java is a commonly used style that developers can use to create classes that have no side-effects.
+These classes are more predictable in their behavior in complex multi-threaded applications.
 Instead of using the @DynamoDbBean annotation as shown in the High-level interface example, immutable classes use the @DynamoDbImmutable annotation, which takes the builder class as its input.

 The following example takes the builder class DynamoDbEnhancedClientImmutablePutItem as input to create a table schema.
 The example then provides the schema as input for the PutItem API call.